drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Some of the commands are implemented in the Python code, the remainder are passed through to the sensor device.
 The CLI also supports scripting and can execute shell commands.

 The firmware supports clocked, triggered and gated exposures, and triggered clocked series of exposures.
 At a high level there are commands like **read \<n frames\> \<exposure (secs)\>**  which collects a clocked series of contiguously exposed frames and **trigger \<n frames\> \<exposure (secs)\>** which collects the same series initiated by an external trigger.
-At the next level there are commands like for configuring and launching precisely controlled gate pulse sequences and readout.
+At the next level there are commands like **setup pulse ...** and **setup frameset...**, for configuring and launching precisely controlled gate pulse sequences and readout.
 And at the lowest level there are commands that directly configure and access modules in the FlexPWM peripheral that serves as the timing generator.
 A detailed command list is provided at the end of this readme.

 The Python user utility also supports shell commands, scripting, loops and string substitution.
 See the help for details, and see the sample script files including in the distribution.

-Subsequent versions of the software will add an intuitive set of high level commands.
-However there is sometimes an advantage to being able to work with an instrument at a low level.
-We plan to retain both levels in the command set.

 The Python program DataReader can be used as a library to work with data file or as a standalone program for graphics.
 The command line accepts python language states to define x, y, y2 and etc.  See the bash commands included in the distribution for examples.

  ***
 ## On Linearity and reproducibility in CCD spectrometers (with data)

 In this section we illustrate some of the challenges in linearity and reproducibility as observed in CCD spectrometers.
 After defining some terms, we show examples that compare the performance of the present design and that of a widely used commercial instrument.
-These also help to illustrate the concepts why this is important for reproducibility.
+These also help to illustrate basic concepts and why this is important for reproducibility.

 Linear response, for a spectrometer, means that the  measured response S is proportional to the number of photons P impinging on the detector.
 For a change in intensity at pixel "n", we expect that ΔS<sub>n</sub> = c<sub>n</sub> ΔP<sub>n</sub> where c<sub>n</sub> is a constant.

 When a system is linear we should see that (a) spectra collected with different exposure times agree with each other  (S<sub>1</sub>/t<sub>1</sub> = S<sub>2</sub>/t<sub>2</sub>), (b) ratios of peak heights are constant (S<sub>λ<sub>a</sub></sub>/S<sub>λ<sub>b</sub></sub> at t<sub>1</sub> = S<sub>λ<sub>a</sub></sub>/S<sub>λ<sub>b</sub></sub> at t<sub>2</sub>), and when summed the result agrees with that obtained by a single measurement with the combined exposure time S = S<sub>t1</sub> + S<sub>t2</sub> = S<sub>t1+t2</sub>.

 Notably our linearity criterion was expressed as a change in P and S.  Normally we would apply the above rules after subtracting a noise or background signal.
 Conveniently, for this kind of sensor, the dark noise S<sub>D</sub> is proportional to exposure time in the range of exposure times greater than 20msec and for this sensor system the electrical noise is several orders of magnitude smaller than the dark noise.
-Therefore, we expect that the total intensity (S = S<sub>P</sub> + S<sub>D</sub>) should be linear in exposure time.
+Therefore, for these longer exposure times, the total intensity (S = S<sub>P</sub> + S<sub>D</sub>) should also be linear.

 That said, there are a few ways in which spectrometer response can be non-linear.
 Some of these can be corrected numerically provided the non-linearity meets certain mathematical criteria.
 For example, measured values should at least be monotonically increasing in exposure time so that there can exist a unique mapping between a measurement and its corrected value.